Last Updated April 19, 2021

 Aroma Housewares 6-Cup Pot Style Rice Cooker and Food Steamer

-At a price for around $29, this rice cooker features a decent capacity of up to six cups of rice and is extremely easy to operate by simply adding water into its inner pot and flipping a switch to have it start cooking.
-It will automatically shut off the cooking process once the rice is done.
+Priced at around $29, this 6-cup model is extremely easy to operate by simply adding water into its inner pot and flipping a switch to have it start cooking.
+It automatically shuts off the cooking process once the rice is done.
 It might not have a digital countdown timer or settings for different types of rice, but it still gets the job done.

 Aroma Housewares ARC-914SBD Rice Grain Cooker and Food Steamer

-This model might sport a better deal than the one mentioned above as it includes a steamer tray and can cook up to eight cups of rice, all for a price at around $30.
+This 8-cup model might be a better deal than the one mentioned above as it includes a steamer tray, all for a price of around $30.
 It is also extremely easy to operate, does not occupy much space, incorporates a delay-start timer which can be set for up to 15 hours in advance, has a digital timer, and includes presets for brown rice and white rice.

 Hamilton Beach Digital Simplicity